Embed This Data

-Qatar’s economic freedom score is 71.2, making its economy the 30th freest in the 2014 Index.
-Its score is essentially unchanged from last year, with improvements in half of the 10 economic freedoms, including business freedom, labor freedom, and monetary freedom, offset by declines in the control of government spending and trade freedom.
+Qatar’s economic freedom score is 70.8, making its economy the 32nd freest in the 2015 Index.
+Its score has declined by 0.4 point since last year, with improvements in trade freedom and labor freedom outweighed by declines in five of the 10 economic freedoms including freedom from corruption, monetary freedom, and business freedom.
 Qatar is ranked 3rd out of 15 countries in the Middle East/North Africa region, and its overall score is above the world average.

-Although critics continue to complain of a lack of transparency in government procurement, Qatar’s anti-corruption record is among the best in the Middle East.
-The rule of law has been solidly respected.
-A well-functioning legal framework is in place, but the judiciary is susceptible to political influence and can be bureaucratic.
+Although critics cite a lack of transparency in government procurement, Qatar’s anti-corruption record is among the best in the Middle East.
+The rule of law is respected.
+The legal system, however, has been biased against foreign businesses.
+The judiciary is susceptible to political influence and can be bureaucratic.
 Foreigners are generally not allowed to own property.

 Qatar has no individual income tax.
 The corporate tax rate is a flat 10 percent (the rate for companies in the oil and gas sector is 35 percent).
 Other taxes include customs duties.
 Overall tax revenue amounts to 5.1 percent of domestic output.
 Government expenditures equal 30.6 percent of domestic production, and public debt equals 34 percent of gross domestic product.